Politics

 Share

 The “Budget of Recovery,” as it’s aptly named, delineates a strategic allocation of funds aimed at catalyzing development within the state.
-Out of the total budget, a substantial N433.62 billion, or 62.06 percent, is dedicated to expenditure, a strong commitment to infrastructure and development projects.
-Conversely, N265.04 billion, accounting for 47.94 percent, is set aside for recurrent expenditure, covering operational and salaries.
+Out of the total budget, a substantial N433.62 billion, or 62.06 percent, is dedicated to capital expenditure, signaling a strong commitment to infrastructure and development projects.
+Conversely, N265.04 billion, accounting for 47.94 percent, is set aside for recurrent expenditure, covering operational costs and salaries.

-Oluwole Ogunmolasuyi, the Chairman of the House Committee on Finance and Appropriation, who also represents Owo Constituency, elucidated the rationale the budget increment during the presentation of the committee’s report. highlighted that the adjustments were made following detailed budget defence sessions with various Ministries, Departments, and Agencies (MDAs).
-Ogunmolasuyi, doubling as the House Majority Leader, pointed out the significant of hyperinflation on the original cost projections, necessitating a more realistic budget to meet economic realities.
+Oluwole Ogunmolasuyi, the Chairman of the House Committee on Finance and Appropriation, who also represents Owo Constituency, elucidated the rationale behind the budget increment during the presentation of the committee’s report.
+He highlighted that the adjustments were made following detailed budget defence sessions with various Ministries, Departments, and Agencies (MDAs).
+Ogunmolasuyi, doubling as the House Majority Leader, pointed out the significant influence of hyperinflation on the original cost projections, necessitating a more realistic budget to meet current economic realities.

-He further stressed the vital role of the Ondo State Ministry of Economic Planning and Budget, the Ministry of Finance, and the Ondo State Internal Revenue Service (ODIRS) in ensuring that the state’s revenue generation are robust and compliant with existing legal frameworks.
-This focus on internally generated revenue is pivotal for sustainable state financing.
+He further stressed the vital role of the Ondo State Ministry of Economic Planning and Budget, the Ministry of Finance, and the Ondo State Internal Revenue Service (ODIRS) in ensuring that the state’s revenue generation strategies are robust and compliant with existing legal frameworks.
+This focus on increasing internally generated revenue is pivotal for sustainable state financing.

 This budget approval not only signifies a step towards economic recovery but also demonstrates a proactive legislative approach to adapting financial plans in response to economic variables like inflation.
-It sets the stage for Ondo State to embark on a path of significant development, with a keen focus on both immediate recovery and long- growth.
+It sets the stage for Ondo State to embark on a path of significant development, with a keen focus on both immediate recovery efforts and long-term growth.

 Share